Artist Nupur Nishith

 Since moving to US she has tried to explore new avenues such as paper, cloth, wood, ceramic, terracotta, glass, everyday products etc. apart from the traditional paintings on walls and floors.
 Her interest in technology led her in taking the art form digital route in a way that the paintings can be printed in various modes for widespread reach.
 Her digital paintings have featured in an award winning film and clothing line for children.

 She has evolved a unique style of art with an amalgamation of traditional motifs of ancient folk art with modern contemporary themes and tools with global appeal.
 Her paintings have been awarded and exhibited at various galleries, shows and publications in India and USA.
+Her paintings are also in the store at Asian Art Museum, San Francisco, USA.
 Her painting Dheeya (The Girl Child) won an award at the national juried art show Color organized by Brooklyn Waterfront Artists Coalition juried by curator from Museum of Modern Art (MoMA) in 2016.
 Her paintings are in private collections at many places all around the world.
 She featured among the popular people involved in social activities by Fame India Magazine – Asia Post Survey in 2017.
-Her hand painted Piano for Sing for Hope was displayed at Central Park, NYC during celebrations of 50 Years of Public Art in NYC Parks in 2017 and also featured on the popular CBS New York Sunday Morning Show in 2018.
+Her hand painted Piano for Sing for Hope was displayed at Central Park, NYC during celebrations of 50 Years of Public Art in NYC Parks in 2017 and also featured on the popular CBS New York Sunday Morning Show and on display at Asian Art Museum, San Francisco, USA in 2018.

 She also uses her art for social causes where she has made special paintings for NGOs working in the field of education and promotion of creative learning.